eggdevsol-del/artist-booking-app/README.md

-# Artist Booking App
+# VEIL

 A full-stack Progressive Web App (PWA) for artists to manage client bookings, appointments, and communications.
+VEIL provides a seamless platform for artists to connect with clients, schedule appointments, and manage their business.

 ## Features